ombulabs/blog/_posts/2019-01-02-notes-from-the-complete-guide-to-rails-performance-workshop.md

 ## Chrome Dev Tools

-After profiling a slow controller, Nate showed us a few sections in the Chrome Dev Tools that are quite useful for finding slow web pages.
+After profiling a slow controller, Nate showed us a few sections in the [Chrome Dev Tools](https://developers.google.com/web/tools/chrome-devtools/) that are quite useful for finding problems with slow web pages.

 Also, here are are some great charts that will give you a good rule of thumb for determining whether your page is slow, average, or fast!